aperiodic/plastic/doc/1-hello-world.md

 ### State Machine Definition

-Cypress is all about state machines, so we should get right to writing the state machine to describe this application's behavior.
+Plastic is all about state machines, so we should get right to writing the state machine to describe this application's behavior.
 We'll call the state machine 'down-then-up.'

 ```clj